-Nestled in East Marion, at the corner of Clark and Baldwin, the Tabernacle Community Garden will celebrate the beginning of its second year this April.
+Nestled in East Marion, at the corner of Clark and Baldwin, the Tabernacle Community Garden will celebrate the beginning of its fourth year in April of 2021.
+The Tabernacle Community Garden is more than just fresh fruits and vegetables for the food insecure, it's building relationships, building bridges, and building hope.
 We are looking to expand the garden by offering raised beds for rent, a walking path, benches, picnic tables and a fire pit.
 These additions will create an atmosphere perfect for relationship building, while offering a place to take a walk, get some fresh air, and reconnect with nature.
 Our biggest feature will still be the large main garden focused solely on growing food for community donation.
-Neighbors worked together in 2018, and food grown in our garden was shared with local shut-ins, local food pantries and soup kitchens, the Marion FD, shelters, WIC, the Box of Love project, and many more.
+Neighbors have worked together since 2018 to grow food in our garden to share with local shut-ins, local food pantries and soup kitchens, the Marion FD, shelters, WIC, the Box of Love project, and many more.

 In 2019, the garden expanded with a satellite garden annex located at Fat Boys Burritos.
 This second location gave the garden additional room to grow a variety of vegetables and herbs.

 The garden’s entrance is located on Clark Street.
 The Tabernacle Community Garden is open from Sunrise until Sunset.
 During the growing season, neighbors and community members are invited and encouraged to work in the garden, planting, weeding, watering and harvesting.
 Workers may share in the bountiful harvest, but most of the food grown in the main garden is shared with the needy in our community.